mit-pdos/sigmaos/tutorial/03_code_walkthrough.md

 # 03. Code walkthrough

 The SigmaOS codebase is large.
 This tutorial is a short walkthrough of the code from both the client and server perspective.
+By the end of this tutorial you should be able to use the SigmaOS API to manipulate files and directories, create and manage `procs`, and understand the different layers of SigmaOS clients and servers, and how the pacakges that implement them fit together.

 XXX TODO: insert diagram.